Introduction to QtNetworkNg¶

 implementing KCP over UDP.
 It has a simpliar API like Socket

-, and support turning to SocketLike
+, and support converting to SocketLike

 too.